 There is though, one field of medicine where error is either never made or, if it is, never admitted.
 That field is public health.
 Have you ever heard anyone in public health come out and admit they got it wrong?

 The approach to vaping in Australia typifies this.
-The regulations introduced by the previous government whereby those wanting to quit smoking by vaping (the world’s most popular and successful quit smoking method) had to go to a doctor to get a prescription have abjectly failed – both to help smokers and to stop access by teens.
+The regulations introduced by the previous government whereby those wanting to quit smoking by vaping (the world’s most popular and successful quit-smoking method) had to go to a doctor to get a prescription have abjectly failed – both to help smokers and to stop access by teens.

 There has been a significant increase in black market activity and access to vapes by teens has never been easier.
-Meanwhile those less tech savvy have barriers put in front of them when seeking to stop smoking.
+Meanwhile, those less tech-savvy have barriers put in front of them when seeking to stop smoking.

 So what is Australia doing?
-Doubling down on failed policy which has created the very problem that public health now wrings its hand about.
+Doubling down on failed policy has created the very problem that public health now wrings its hand about.
 It is already illegal for teens to vape.
 You cannot make that which is already illegal, more illegal.

 Rather than admit error and accept that other countries have got it right – Australia’s public health is doubling down on failed policy.
 And patting themselves on the back for doing so.

 It is already illegal to be in possession of nicotine liquid without a prescription.
 Thus, some 90-95% of the estimated over 500,000 vapers in Australia are currently in breach of the law.
 The new regulations do not change this.
-The plan is to ban flavours.
+The plan is to ban flavors.
 Apparently, they are a problem.

-However, if you go to the supermarket (not even the chemist) you can buy, without a prescription, nicotine sprays and chewing gums in a range of flavours.
-It seems flavour is only a problem when nicotine is in liquid form.
+However, if you go to the supermarket (not even the chemist) you can buy, without a prescription, nicotine sprays and chewing gums in a range of flavors.
+It seems flavor is only a problem when nicotine is in liquid form.
 You can also buy nicotine patches at the supermarket and of course, cigarettes.
 Maybe as soon as nicotine liquid enters Australia it changes compared to the rest of the world.

 In the UK there are plans to provide free vape kits to those wanting to give up smoking.
 A cursory check of health department websites of the UK and NZ government will reveal research that vaping is at least 95% less harmful than smoking.